S3-working-group/s3-practical-guide/S3-practical-guide.md

 -   any short reports
 -   evaluation of existing agreements due review
+-   selecting people to roles
 -   new drivers requiring decisions to be made, including:
-    -   understanding and agreeing on situations that require attention
+    -   forming proposals
-    -   forming proposals and making agreements
+    -   making agreements
-    -   creating and defining new roles and groups
-    -   reviewing existing roles or groups
-    -   selecting people to roles
+    -   designing domains and deciding how to account for them (e.g. new roles, circles, teams or open domains)